raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step03.md

 ## Line sensing robots

 This week you will be attaching a line sensor to your buggy and turning it into a line following robot.
-This type of robot are very popular amongst beginner roboticists, giving you experience with both the software and hardware aspects of robotics.
+This type of robot is very popular amongst beginner roboticists, giving you experience with both the software and hardware aspects of robotics.
 However, line following robots are much more than a learning tool and have a rich history going all the way back to the 1960s.

 ### What is line sensing, and why are robots doing it?